David Meade (author): Calculations

-Meade told The Washington Post that his September 23, 2017 prediction was based on numerical codes in the Bible.
-He also based his predictions on what he says are coded messages in the Giza Pyramids of Egypt.
-The specific focus of his prediction revolved around the Woman of the Apocalypse (referring to Revelation 12), another event that was supposed to take place on September 23 when a certain configuration of the Earth, Sun, Moon, and Virgo would happen.
+Meade told The Washington Post that his 23 September, 2017 prediction was based on numerical codes in the Bible.
+He also based his predictions on what he claimed are coded messages in the Giza Pyramids of Egypt.
+The specific focus of his prediction revolved around the Woman of the Apocalypse (referring to Revelation 12), another event that was supposed to take place on 23 September when a certain configuration of the Earth, Sun, Moon, and Virgo would happen.
 He stated the significant number for his September 23 prediction is the number 33, on the grounds that "Jesus lived for 33 years" and "Elohim, the Canaanite god who was later adopted as the supreme god of ancient Israel, is mentioned 33 times in the Bible".
 He stated several events, such as the solar eclipse of 21 August 2017, Hurricane Harvey, Hurricane Irma, and the Mexico earthquakes were a sign that Nibiru would appear on 23 September based on the Bible chapter verse Luke 21:25–26.

 Meade's April 23 prediction was based on passage 12:1–2 in the Book of Revelation, which states "And a great sign appeared in heaven: a woman clothed in the sun, with the moon under her feet and a crown of twelve stars on her head.
 She was pregnant and crying out in the pain and agony of giving birth".
 He referred to the woman as Virgo and stated that the alignment represents Lion of Judah.
 When discussing the 7-year tribulation and rapture, he stated "The Book of Revelation states that men will approach Armageddon on horseback.
 Nibiru is here and the earth will be prepared for the next event on its calendar.
 That's all in the Book of Revelation, too."